 - Oops!Something went wrong.Please try again later.

-CountPlus Limited (ASX:CUP) stock is about to trade ex-dividend in 4 days.
-The ex-dividend date is one business day before a company's record date, which is the date on which the company determines which shareholders are entitled to receive a dividend.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Monadelphous Group Limited (ASX:MND) is about to go ex-dividend in just 4 days.
+Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Therefore, if you purchase CountPlus' shares on or after the 23rd of September, you won't be eligible to receive the dividend, when it is paid on the 13th of October.
+Accordingly, Monadelphous Group investors that purchase the stock on or after the 9th of September will not receive the dividend, which will be paid on the 1st of October.

 Have Earnings And Dividends Been Growing?

-Businesses with shrinking earnings are tricky from a dividend perspective.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-With that in mind, we're discomforted by CountPlus's 18% per annum decline in earnings in the past five years.
-When earnings per share fall, the maximum amount of dividends that can be paid also falls.
+Companies with falling earnings are riskier for dividend shareholders.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+With that in mind, we're discomforted by Monadelphous Group's 7.1% per annum decline in earnings in the past five years.
+Ultimately, when earnings per share decline, the size of the pie from which dividends can be paid, shrinks.

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-CountPlus's dividend payments per share have declined at 9.3% per year on average over the past 10 years, which is uninspiring.
-It's never nice to see earnings and dividends falling, but at least management has cut the dividend rather than potentially risk the company's health in an attempt to maintain it.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+Monadelphous Group's dividend payments per share have declined at 6.5% per year on average over the past 10 years, which is uninspiring.
+While it's not great that earnings and dividends per share have fallen in recent years, we're encouraged by the fact that management has trimmed the dividend rather than risk over-committing the company in a risky attempt to maintain yields to shareholders.

 The Bottom Line